OctavioItuarte/OctavioItuarte/README.md

 # Hello! 👋
 ## About me

-My name is Octavio, a Systems Engineering student at UNICEN Argentina.
+My name is Octavio, an advanced Systems Engineering student at UNICEN Argentina.

-I am currently working on my final degree project, contributing to and maintaining a web platform for the healthcare system using React and Node.js.
+I am looking for a full-time job as a Software developer.

-In my free time, I dedicate myself to contributing to projects in the GitHub community while continuously learning and improving my skills.
+I dedicate myself to contributing to projects in the GitHub community while continuously learning and improving my skills.

 ---